ASX + Void announces their first two Laboratory Master Classes,

 The workshop is open up to a maximum of 16 participants.
 This workshop features three key components that students will have access to-the artist Mark Power, the publisher VOID and the American Suburb X platform.

 To submit your work, send an email to email@example.com with “Laboratory – Mark Power” as a subject with a PDF file (5 Mb max.) containing 10-15 images that best represent your body of work.

 In the email, include a short C.V. and your reason for wanting to participate in the workshop.

-The investment for the 4-day workshop will be: €550 for the early birds (up to 6 seats, first come, first serve), which is due by September 2, 2019.
+The investment for the 4-day workshop will be: €550 for the early birds (all seat are now filled).
 Early birds are expected to pay the full amount by no later than October 4th.
 Participants registering after this date will not receive the early bird discount and are expected to pay €650.

 International participants are encouraged to arrive one day before the workshop begins.
 It will also be expected to make their own travel arrangements, insurance and find accommodation.